eCubed/DevNotes/2019-06-08-05-templating-default-templates.md

 ## Creating Template Context From Code Instead

-If we look at the `*ngTemplateOutlet` declaration for the heading templates, it looks very long because of all of those values we would want to expose to our templates.
+If we look at the `*ngTemplateOutlet` declaration for the heading templates, it looks very long because of those values in the template context that we would want to expose to our templates.
 We'll want to reduce that quite a bit, since more complicated templated components in later development would demand far more properties to expose to templates.

 We can go ahead and create a function in code that would simply return the heading template context: